binaryeq/daleq/README.md

 ### Step 2 - IDB Computation

-IDB computation applies rules to compute a second set of facts (IDB files) that normalises the EBD to establish whether two bytecode compared are equivalent or not.
+The IDB computation applies rules to compute a second set of facts (IDB files) that normalises the EBD to establish whether two bytecode compared are equivalent or not.

 Rules that are applied for this purpose are defined in